Yelp/bravado/docs/source/advanced.rst

     )

 This code will return an empty list in case the server doesn't respond quickly enough (or it responded quickly enough, but returned an error).
+See :mod:`bravado.exception` for a list of possible exception types.

 But what if you're using models (the default) and the endpoint you're calling returns one?
 You'll have to return one as well from your fallback_result function to stay compatible with the rest of your code: